 - use simple English

-- cater for all users and make accessibility a top level concern
+- cater for all users and make accessibility a primary concern

 - provide low and high contrast colour schemes